 - Play the disc on another console (if available) so you can see where the problem is.

-- If the problem is reading CD/DVD/Blu-ray discs and not game discs, ensure the Blu-ray player app has installed successfully before trying again
+- If the problem is reading CD/DVD/Blu-ray discs and not game discs, ensure the Blu-ray player app has been installed successfully before trying again

 - Check that the DVD/Blu-ray disc is from the same location you bought your console